 The Reserve offers a number of interpretive programs and trail walks.
 Horseback riding and mountain biking are popular activities in the Sylvan Meadows Multi-Use Area of the Plateau.

-Visitors may pick up a Reserve brochure at the Riverside County Park District Headquarters, or can drop by the Reserve and check it out.
+Visitors may pick up a brochure at the Riverside County Park District Headquarters, or simply drop by the Reserve to check it out.

 - Seasonal Vernal Pools